-Sometimes people think that common law marriages spontaneously happen because they’re cohabiting (living together) or because they have children together.
-But that isn’t the case.
-Having children together or cohabiting is only one dimension among many in proving that you have a common law marriage.
+Sometimes people think that common law marriages spontaneously happen because a couple has been cohabiting (living together) or because they have children together.
+But having children or cohabiting alone aren't enough to prove the existence of a common law marriage.

 Couples in a valid common law marriage have most or all of the same legal rights and responsibilities as couples who have traditional ceremonial marriages.
 This means that a genuine common law marriage only ends when a spouse dies or the couple divorce.

 If a marriage breaks down and can't be saved, and the spouses want to end it, under the law that applies to Alabama common law marriage, divorce is the only viable option.
 The good news is that common law spouses enjoy the full benefit of Alabama's family court laws and rules, and they have all the same rights and responsibilities relating to the division of property, alimony, child support, and custody as any other married couple.

 If a spouse passes away without a will, the state's inheritance laws apply to the surviving spouse in a common law marriage.

 People who are in serious relationships that fall short of being common marriages aren't without legal recourse.
 If they have children together, both parents have the right to ask a court to make decisions about the child's paternity, custody, visitation, health insurance, and child support.
 If two partners have other sorts of legal problems, they may be able to resolve them through Alabama's tort or contract laws.
 Finally, if either partner in a relationship is a victim of domestic violence or abuse, a court can issue a restraining order to help protect that partner.